-Plane enthusiast looking for a great exhibition with a growing inventory of aircraft will want to take a day trip to the Museum of Flying Santa Monica.Originally opened in 1979, as the Douglas Museum and Library, the museum’s collection consisted primarily of pieces belonging to Donald Wills Douglas, the Founder, and President of the Douglas Aircraft Company.
-However, it did not include any aircraft.
+Plane enthusiasts looking for a great exhibition with a growing inventory of aircraft will want to take a day trip to the Santa Monica Museum of Flying.
+Initially opened in 1979, as the Douglas Museum and Library, the museum’s collection consisted primarily of pieces belonging to Donald Wills Douglas, the Founder and President of the Douglas Aircraft Company.

 A new building was eventually constructed on the north side of the Santa Monica Airport and opened in 1989, as the Museum of Flying, with a myriad of vintage aircraft, including numerous World War II fighter planes.

 Today, although in a smaller building than the first, the museum houses many of the original artifacts related to the Douglas Aircraft Company.
-There is a variety of exhibits, aviation art and an array of aircraft from a Wright Flyer replica to aircraft of the jet age.
+There is a variety of exhibits, aviation art, and an array of aircraft from a Wright Flyer replica to the jet age.

 Inside, the two-story structure planes that are on display range from replicas of a Wright Flyer to a single-seat BD-5 microjet featured in the opening scenes of the James Bond movie “Octopussy.”

-On its ground level and mezzanine, the museum features a collection of artwork, rare artifacts and biographies of famous aviators, as well as various displays about Douglas Aircraft Company and other Los Angeles area companies that helped drive the area’s once burgeoning industry.
+On its ground level and mezzanine, the Santa Monica Museum of Flying features a collection of artwork, rare artifacts, and biographies of famous aviators, as well as various displays about Douglas Aircraft Company and other Los Angeles areas companies that helped drive the area’s once burgeoning industry.